 If you're looking at buying a condo or home in a planned development, then you'll likely pay homeowners association fees, or HOA fees.
 HOA fees are then used to keep up aspects of the community, like swimming pools, parks, golf courses, etc. Depending on the type of development or condo, HOA fees can range from a few hundred dollars a year for simple developments without a lot of amenities, to $400-$500 for condos with pools, gyms or other features.

 If something needs to be fixed or replaced in your home, guess who pays?
-This is significantly different than renting and owners should plan to have a cushion in their emergency fund to pay for things like a new water heater, fridge or roof repairs.
+This is significantly different than renting and owners should plan to have a cushion in their emergency fund to pay for things like having a tree on the property limbed, a new water heater, fridge or roof repairs.
 HomeAdvisor.com offers a helpful list of the average cost of replacing appliances.
+Major home repairs might be few and far between, but they carry a hefty price tag.